 All children referred for services will have received a thorough clinical assessment performed by Environmental Alternatives or Nevada County Behavioral Health.
-This assessment will serve as

-Page 13 of 52 Exhibit A Professional Services Contract-HHSA - Schedule of Services the basis of the treatment and service plan as developed by Environmental Alternatives (and will follow documentation standards as outlined in Exhibit D below).
+This assessment will serve as the basis of the treatment and service plan as developed by Environmental Alternatives (and will follow documentation standards as outlined in Exhibit D below).